Seminars

 The Research Education Program (REP) presents 25 seminars each year on a variety of topics, designed to inform and assist you through each step of the research process.

-With hospital restrictions easing we have now returned to our face-to-face live presentations in the Perth Children's Hospital auditorium.
+Our seminars are presented live in the Perth Children's Hospital auditorium.
 A light lunch is provided for all in-person attendees.
 Our seminars are also live streamed using MS Teams.
 Connect directly on your desktop device, or from one of our hosted locations.

 All of our seminars are recorded and uploaded within a week from presentation.
 Find out more about your viewing options.

 In 2023 we introduced a set of 4 Research Skills Workshops - presented in-person only.
-Watch the recordings on our additional resources page.
-These workshops will be returning again in 2024.
+Watch the recordings or register on our additional resources page.

 Watch our most recently recorded seminars and workshops